agentd00nut/midjourney-graph/README.md

 Login to midjourney, open the dev console, go anywhere that issues a `Fetch/XHR` request to midjourney

 Click on any of those requests, in the headers tab scroll down and copy the entire `cookie` header string, paste it into the `conf/midj.cookie` file.

-**Warning:** Obviously don't share this with anyone or make it public etc..

 ## Getting the discord cookie / authorization string